 What are the possible explanations for the absence of a strong echolocation response in groups?
 Our data suggests that echolocation in groups with a few bats (2-4) bats may not be very challenging for multiple reasons.
 CF-FM bats rely on the tFM component to detect the distance of objects around them (Tian and Schnitzler 1997).
 The tFM components are short (<=3.4 ms, 95 percentile value), and are emitted about every 40-50 ms which is equivalent to a tFM duty cycle between 6.8-8.5%.
 For a pair of bats at these duty cycles, the probability of one tFM echo being overlapped by another bat’s tFM call component is relatively low at most between 1.6 - 2.1% (SI 0.9 for calculations).
 Even if a single tFM echo is overlapped by another call, a bat may still be able to detect it if the signal-to-noise ratio is sufficient.
 FM bats in small groups are unlikely to face major detriments to their echolocation (Beleyur and Goerlitz 2019), which should also apply to using the FM for raning, explaining why the horseshoe bats did not show call changes from solitary echolocation.
 Secondly, Fawcett et al. (2015) observed an increased tFM duration and bandwidth in R. capensis flying in pairs in a novel flight room setting.
 The combination of flight room characteristics (Surlykke, Boel Pedersen, and Jakobsen 2009) and species differences, may perhaps have led to the difference in results between their study and ours.
 Bats show long-term spatial memory (Barchi, Knowles, and Simmons 2013; Möhres and Oettingen-Spielberg 1949) and familiarity with the cave’s structure may have allowed them to easily recognise their location over time.
 Bats also use echoes across multiple calls and are thus resistant to occasional disruptions in echo arrival (Salles, Diebold, and Moss 2020).
-The combination of spatial memory and multi-echo integration may have allowed our bats to continue echolocating with conspecifics without altering their calls drastically.The CF-FM bats in our study did not show alterations in echolocation while flying in a closed, reverberant cave volume.
-In comparison to our study site, echolocating in groups in the open may in fact be much less challenging.
+The combination of spatial memory and multi-echo integration may have allowed our bats to continue echolocating with conspecifics without altering their calls drastically.

-Bats have exquisite control over their call components (Hage et al. 2013, 2014; Lu, Zhang, and Luo 2020;Gomes&Goerlitz;Luoetal.SciRep).
-However, these call alterations are typically experimentally elicited in response to artifical stimuli with little resemblance to their natural auditory scenes.
-Our results suggest that bats may not regularly be employing strategies observed from playback and flightroom studies to enhance their echo detection while flying with conspecifics [@Cvikel-tag-paper; @Goetzepaper].
+It is well established that bats adapt and alter their echolocation strategy in the face of sensory challenge.
+Our results add a subtle twist to this line of investigations by suggesting that bats may not always employ a special strategy even when faced with the sensory challenge of a group .
 We highlight the importance of observational studies in field settings to understand the frequency with which various sensory strategies are actually employed in ecological contexts.

 Data and code availability